keefo/LXFoundation/README.md

 #LXFoundation

 LXFoundation is a set of basic container classes mean to replace Cocoa NS prefix containers such as NSMutableArray, NSMutableDictionary.
-It will handle invalid value silently rather than throw an exception to make your app crash.
+It will handle invalid value silently rather than throw an exception to crash your app.

 ##About performance